The Best Chicken Wings In San Francisco

 Foghorn Taproom is a snug, no-fuss sports bar in the Richmond that has several dozen beers on tap.
 But the big draw here is that this place is chicken wing central.
 The wings are hefty, crispy, and well-coated in a range of sweet and spicy sauces.
 There is peppery-sugary dry spice, perfectly tangy buffalo, bourbon maple bacon, lemon pepper, and more.
 Wings are five for $8-ish, a price we can get behind, especially since we like to order multiple rounds while watching whatever game is on the big TVs behind the bar.

-Birdbox is the casual Birdsong spin-off that’s famously home to an excellent fried chicken sandwich with an entire chicken claw still attached.
+Birdbox is the casual Birdsong spin-off that’s home to an excellent fried chicken sandwich with the entire chicken claw still attached.
 But don’t let fried toes distract you from the fact that this counter-service South Beach spot also runs a mean chicken wing operation.
 Choose between flats and drumettes (or tenders, for the boneless crowd).
 We love the ones coated in nutritional yeast, which adds a mildly cheesy and extra crunch to each bite.
-There’s a sampler of all six of their housemade sauces, but if you’re trying to narrow it down, go creamy buttermilk ranch or spicy mayo.
+There’s a sampler of all five of their housemade sauces, but if you’re trying to narrow it down, go creamy buttermilk ranch or spicy mayo.

 This Tenderloin spot specializes in halal chicken wings and is great for big orders (30 pieces for $44.99).
 If your chicken wing goals are less ambitious, opt for the 6 pieces for $9.99.
 The menu has a bunch of different sauces and dry rubs, but there isn’t a wrong choice.
 Go for the honey garlic, which has the right amount of sweetness and some heat from the chili flakes, or lemon pepper all the way if you don't need your wings doused in sauce.
 Everything comes with a side of ranch dressing.

-The Detroit-style pizzas from the Square Pie Guys are San Francisco royalty, and we'd do anything (including going up and down Mount Tam five times in a morning) to get The 6x8 with the juicy pepperoni cups.
+The Detroit-style pizzas from the Square Pie Guys are San Francisco royalty, and we'd do anything (including going up and down Mount Tam five times in a morning) to get The 6x8 with the curled-up pepperoni cups.
 But don't overlook the Szechuan dry-fried chicken wings.
 Well-spiced, salty, and spicy, these wings come with a creamy cilantro lime sauce you'll want to put on everything—including on top of the 6x8, obviously.

 Two words describe the chicken wings at this Chinese restaurant in Hayes Valley: perfectly balanced.
 The sticky goodness is a tad spicy but not in a "help, send milk now" sort of way.
 And the sauce is an ideal combination of salty and sweet.
 But the crackly skin on each wing is what keeps us ordering them every time we come here.